Sensex Worst Weekly Fall in 5 Months

 - China declares all cryptocurrency transactions illegal, causing a $2,000 down in Bitcoin’s value.

 🔌♻️ EV and Sustainability Corner

 - Adani Renewable Energy (MH), a wholly-owned subsidiary of Adani Green Energy, has acquired a 40 MW operating solar project in Odisha.
 The company signed definitive agreements with Essel Green Energy to acquire 100 per cent economic value in an SPV that owns this solar project.

 - Maharashtra government signed a MoU with Causis E-Mobility Pvt.
 Ltd., a JV of U.K.-based Causis Group, for the setting up of a zero-emission electric vehicle (EV) manufacturing facility at Talegaon, near Pune, with an investment of ₹2,800 crore.

-- Now did you head that Rolls Royce will start the sale of its first all-Electric Vehicle Rolls-Royce Spectre from last quarter 2023.
+- Now did you hear that Rolls Royce will start the sale of its first all-electric vehicle Rolls-Royce Spectre in the last quarter 2023?

 🚀 IPO Corner

 - Paras Defence and Space Technologies had a bumper listing on Friday as the company listed at ₹475, on Friday, making a gain of 171% against its issue price of ₹175.